hamzafer/fcvit-mt-ntnu/README.md

-### License
+### Acknowledgments
-* This project is currently private and not yet available to the public.
+* Our codebase is mainly based on [JigsawCFN](https://arxiv.org/abs/1603.09246), [MAE](https://arxiv.org/abs/2111.06377), [ViT](https://arxiv.org/abs/2010.11929) and [timm](https://github.com/rwightman/pytorch-image-models).
+* This work was supported by the National Research Foundation of Korea (NRF) funded by the Ministry of Science, ICT & Future Planning (NRF-2019R1F1A1061114) and the Brain Korea 21 Four Program in 2022.
 <br>